You ride. The more you ride the dirtier your bike gets.

 Dirt may also collect around hose clamps, wires tied to the frame and elsewhere.
 Watch for those spots.

 5. Finish with wax.
 Use two towels to dry your bike.
 The first towel gets most of the water and the last towel gets any remaining streaks.
-Once the bike is dry, if the pain is faded then use a low-abrasive polish to bring back the luster.
+Once the bike is dry, if the paint is faded then use a low-abrasive polish to bring back the luster.
 If there are nicks, cover them up with touch-up paint.
 Now wax the machine.

 Now enjoy your clean machine.